Mo Bamba: Early life

-Bamba was born on May 12, 1998 in Harlem, New York to Lancine Bamba and Aminata Johnson, who both emigrated from the Ivory Coast.
-Bamba's grandparents were born and brought up in Mali.
+Bamba was born on May 12, 1998, in Harlem, New York to Lancine Bamba and Aminata Johnson, who both emigrated from the Ivory Coast.
+Bamba's grandparents were born and brought up in present-day Mali.
 His older brother, Sidiki Johnson, played college basketball at Arizona, Providence, and Wabash Valley.
 Another member of his family, estranged brother Ibrahim Johnson, also played college basketball at multiple universities, including both Farmingdale State and Montevallo.
 Bamba first became interested in basketball at age six, inspired by the game's popularity in his hometown.

 High school career

 In eighth and ninth grade, Bamba attended Cardigan Mountain School, an all-boys boarding school in Canaan, New Hampshire.

 After graduating from Cardigan, Bamba went on to Westtown School in Westtown, Pennsylvania.
 As a junior he averaged 14 points, 11 rebounds, and six blocks per game.
 He played in the 2017 McDonald's All American Game and the Nike Hoop Summit.

 Bamba was rated as a five-star recruit and was ranked among the top recruits in his class.
 His final four schools were Kentucky, Duke, Texas and Michigan.
 Ultimately, Bamba chose to play for the University of Texas for his college career.
 Before playing a single game for Texas, his half-brother Ibrahim Johnson posted a 22-minute-long video on Facebook Live, talking about how there were some illegal benefits from a Michigan-based investor involved during the decision-making and that he was reporting the information to the NCAA.
 However, the NCAA reported that nothing involved there would ultimately affect Bamba's eligibility for his freshman season.